syzoj/testlib/README.md

 # Testlib

+> [!NOTE]
+> This is a patched version for SYZOJ 2.
+It supports `checker` mode and `interaction` mode.
+Please refer to [this article](https://loj.ac/d/124) to use it.
+(Chinese version only)
+>
+> To build the checker or interactor successfully, you should replace `testlib.h` in rootfs to the patched one.
+We recommend to compile the code with C++11 or above and ≥10s compiling time limit.

 ## Intro

 This project contains a C++ implementation of testlib.
 It is already being used in many programming contests in Russia, such as the Russian National Olympiad in Informatics and different stages of ICPC.
 Join!